 In spite of the radical views presented here - postulating a breakdown of Newton's mechanics and relating it to Planck's modification of Maxwell's electromagnetism - it is recommended that this paper should be published, because of its concrete numeric results and its carefully reasoned theoretical analysis.
 Although the validity of the theoretical foundations is hard to assess at present, the paper contains a number of precise predictions, which can be tested by experiment and may quickly determine, whether the path chosen by the author is a fruitful one.

 Before publication the author is, however, asked to consider the following comments, which might lead to some revisions in the paper.
-In this spirit it is pointed out that the author has not given a complete affiliation.
-Is the referee correct in assuming that it should be Den Polytekniske Læreanstalt?

 Questions and comments to the author